 Images may be taken of your ears and surrounding structures.
 This can be done with:

 Treatment for deafness depends on the cause.
-Some types are permanent can cannot be treated.
+Some types are permanent and cannot be treated.
 Lifestyle changes are an important part of coping with deafness.
 Some forms of deafness can be partially treated with surgery.
 You and your doctor will discuss the best treatment options for you.

 Lifestyle changes may include: